Academic Advisement Center

 Advanced Placement and Transfer Credit

 Advanced Placement (A.P.) and College-Level Credit

-High school students may earn Medaille College credit by taking college-level courses in their high schools.
+High school students may earn Medaille University credit by taking college-level courses in their high schools.
 A formal examination at the completion of the course is required with scoring processed through the College Board (see Academic Catalog).
-If a student has taken any advanced placement (A.P.) courses, or any other college-level courses during high school, the student will need to ensure final transcripts, both from the high school and from the college granting the credit, are sent to the Medaille College Office of Undergraduate Admissions.
+If a student has taken any advanced placement (A.P.) courses, or any other college-level courses during high school, the student will need to ensure final transcripts, both from the high school and from the college granting the credit, are sent to the Medaille University Office of Undergraduate Admissions.
 Transcripts will then be forwarded to the Office of the Registrar for review and evaluation.